researchondata/Mining-AI-entities/README.md

 # Exploring developments of the AI field from the perspective of methods, datasets, and metrics
-This is the code for the paper entitled 'Exploring developments of AI field from the perspective of methods, datasets, and metrics.'
+This is the code for the paper entitled 'Exploring developments of the AI field from the perspective of methods, datasets, and metrics.'

 ## Code details